frc5024/webdocs/README.md

 ## Adding your name to the contributors list
 Simply ass your github username (all lowercase) to the `authors` array defined in the page's header.
 If an `authors` array is not present, it will not be displayed.

+This works for every registered member since 2019 kickoff, including mentors.

+To add a member, fill out their info in `_data/members.yml`